aragon/geo-browser-contracts/README.md

 ### Plugin Upgrader

-For the 3 upgradeable plugins, their plugin setup allows to pass an optional parameter to define a plugin upgrader address.
+For the 3 upgradeable plugins, their plugin setup allows to pass an optional parameter to define an address that can perform upgrades without the need for a proposal.

-When a zero address is passed, only a passed proposal can make the DAO call `PSP.applyUpdate()`.
-When a non-zero address is passed, the desired address will be able to execute the 3 actions abover to upgrade to whatever newer version the developer has published.
+- When a zero address is passed, only a proposal can make the DAO call `PSP.applyUpdate()`.
+- When a non-zero address is passed, the given address will be able to execute the 3 actions abover to upgrade to any new version the developer has published.

 Every new version needs to be published to the plugin's repository.